Skip to Main Content

 WHEN THE FIRST BILL ARRIVES (called a "summary bill") ...

-• Download the "Explanation of Benefits" (EOB) from your insurance website patient portal.
-Do not pay any bills from the provider until you are sure that your insurance company has received the claim and processed it appropriately.
-We like this guide from the New Hampshire state government on what a patient should do if an EOB does not match a provider's bill.
+• Get the "Explanation of Benefits" (EOB) from your insurance company and make sure they've received the claim and processed it correctly.
+This guide from the New Hampshire state government tells what a patient should do if an EOB does not match a medical bill.

-• Obtain a copy of your medical record for the visit.
-All charges on your bill should be traceable back to something stated in the medical record.
-In other words, you should not have to pay for any services which are not noted in the record.
+• Obtain a copy of the medical records.
+All charges on your bill should be traceable back to the medical record.
+You should not have to pay for any services which are not noted in the record.

 WHEN THE ITEMIZED BILL ARRIVES...